p2kmgcl/p2kmgcl.github.com/en/index.md

 I am a passionate developer who always aims for getting more knowledge, besides one of those who consider programming both a job and a hobby.
-As __GNU/Linux__ enthusiast and __Raspberry Pi__ owner, I like expetimenting with cutting edge technologies, and I am never afraid of starting a project from scratch.
+As __GNU/Linux__ enthusiast and __Raspberry Pi__ owner, I like expetimenting with cutting edge technologies like the ECMAScript 2015 standard, and I am never afraid of starting a project from scratch.

 While I am producing code every detail is important: I like keeping my source code beautiful and easy to read, and I learn and apply __design patterns__